 - Buoyancy aid to fit – children’s sizes also available.

-- Waterproof paddlesport jacket & trousers (if desired) – we have been unable to source any high quality waterproofs for children.
+- Waterproof paddlesport jacket & trousers – I have not yet been able to source any high-quality waterproofs for children.
 Sorry!

 - One 30 litre plastic barrel per boat (to put your belongings in during the trip)

 * Please feel free to use your own paddle sport equipment as long as it confirms to current UK safety standards and best practices.